Rank 4 stable vector bundles on hyperk\"ahler fourfolds of Kummer type: Modular basic sheaves on 4-dimensional generalized Kummers

 The map $\rho$ is regular away from

-The result below is proved in Subsection~\ref{subsec:mapparo}. \begin{prp} Keep notation and hypotheses as above.
-Then $V(f)$ (see~\eqref{vuenne}) is irreducible of codimension $2$ and smooth.
-Moreover by blowing up $V(f)$ one resolves the indeterminacies of $\rho$. \end{prp} Let $\nu\colon X\to K_2(B)$ be the blow up of $V(f)$, and let $\wt{\rho}\colon X\to K_{2}(A) $ be the regular map lifting the rational map $\rho$.
+The result below is proved in Section~\ref{subsec:mapparo}. \begin{prp} Keep notation and hypotheses as above.
+Then $V(f)$ $($see~\eqref{vuenne}$)$ is irreducible of codimension $2$ and smooth.
+Moreover, by blowing up $V(f)$, one resolves the indeterminacies of $\rho$. \end{prp} Let $\nu\colon X\to K_2(B)$ be the blow-up of $V(f)$, and let $\wt{\rho}\colon X\to K_{2}(A) $ be the regular map lifting the rational map $\rho$.
 Thus we have the commutative diagram

-For a line bundle $\cL$ on $X$, we let $\cE(\cL):=\wt{\rho}_{*}(\cL)$ and, if there is no ambiguity regarding $\cL$, we denote it by $\cE$.
-Since the map $\wt{\rho}$ has degree $4$ and $\cL$ is torsion free, $\cE(\cL)$ is a rank $4$ torsion free sheaf on $K_2(A)$.
-We prove that for suitable choices of $\cL$ the sheaf $\cE(\cL)$ is modular.
-In order to state or result we introduce some notation.
-Let $D\subset X$ be the exceptional divisor of the blow up map $\nu$ (notice that $D$ is irreducible by Proposition~\ref{prp:risoro}).
-There exist $\omega_B\in \NS(B)$ and integers $x,y$ such that
+For a line bundle $\cL$ on $X$, we let $\cE(\cL):=\wt{\rho}_{*}(\cL)$, and if there is no ambiguity regarding $\cL$, we denote it by $\cE$.
+Since the map $\wt{\rho}$ has degree $4$ and $\cL$ is torsion-free, $\cE(\cL)$ is a rank $4$ torsion-free sheaf on $K_2(A)$.
+We prove that for suitable choices of $\cL$, the sheaf $\cE(\cL)$ is modular.
+In order to state our result, we introduce some notation.
+Let $D\subset X$ be the exceptional divisor of the blow-up map $\nu$ (notice that $D$ is irreducible by Proposition~\ref{prp:risoro}).
+There exist a $\omega_B\in \NS(B)$ and integers $x,y$ such that

 Below is the main result of the present section. \begin{thm} The sheaf $\cE(\cL)$ is modular if and only if $y=x$ or $y=x+1$.
-If this is the case then
+If this is the case, then